Apple Picking in Virginia: The 15 Best VA Apple Orchards to Visit

 Official Website

-Located just a few minutes from downtown Charlottesville, Carter Mountain Orchard is open all year-round.
+Located just a few minutes from downtown Charlottesville VA, Carter Mountain Orchard is open all year-round.

 It has spectacular views, as the Virginia orchard overlooks breathtaking vistas, rows of fruit trees, and vineyards.